top of page

 I recommend the following resources:

 • Getting Into Psych Grad School, provided by the Council of University Directors in Clinical Psychology.
-Fantastic guide from Directors of Clinical Training at Clinical Psychology PhD programs across the country. â€‹
+Fantastic guide from Directors of Clinical Training at Clinical Psychology PhD programs. â€‹

 bottom of page